tldr-pages/tldr/pages/common/lzip.md

 # lzip

-> Lzip is a lossless data compressor with a user interface similar to the one of gzip or bzip2.
+> Lzip is a lossless data compressor with a user interface similar to gzip or bzip2.
 > Lzip uses a simplified form of the "Lempel-Ziv-Markovchain-Algorithm"z (LZMA) stream format and provides a 3 factor integrity checking to maximize interoperability and optimize safety.
 > More information: <https://www.nongnu.org/lzip>.

-- Archive a file, replacing it with an lzipped compressed version:
+- Archive a file, replacing it with with a compressed version:

 `lzip {{path/to/file}}`